This annual list of the best sports equipment and apparel franchises was revised and updated on June 22, 2021.

 The American public has had a long-standing love affair with professional sports, mostly around football, baseball, basketball, and ice hockey, though soccer has been making big gains in popularity in recent years.
-And many people enjoy playing these same sports throughout childhood and adulthood.
-Every sport has its particular equipment and apparel needs, and entrepreneurs can capitalize on this with one of these top 4 sports equipment and apparel franchises of 2020.
+Many people enjoy playing these sports throughout childhood and adulthood, and carry on participating throughout their lives, whether playing in their spare time or watching games while wearing team shirts.
+They even pass the passion down to their children, maintaining the market.
+Every sport has its particular equipment and apparel needs, and entrepreneurs can capitalize on this with sports equipment and apparel franchises.

 1. Play It Again Sports